 Your skin converts 7-dehydrocholesterol into vitamin D3 upon UV exposure, which is essential for calcium homeostasis and bone health.

-π Clinical Example: Vitamin D deficiency in low sunlight exposure can lead to rickets in children and osteomalacia in adults, increasing fracture risk.
+π Clinical Example: Vitamin D deficiency in low sunlight exposure (including limited sun exposure or high sunscreen use) can lead to rickets in children and osteomalacia in adults, increasing fracture risk.

 π‘ Key Takeaway